top of page

 The BHC brings individual voting member organizations together to a collaborative table to facilitate seamless access to behavioral health services in Jefferson County.
 We have now grown from 4 voting members in 2018, to 14 voting members in 2024.

-The BHC includes the original Network Members and has been expanded to include Port Townsend City Police Chief, County Sheriff, Jail Superintendent, Criminal Justice, Quilcene Fire Department, UW's Alcohol and Drug Institute, and affordable housing, private local MAT and counseling service providers, along with an ad hoc committee of several community resource players.
+The BHC includes the original Network Members, County Public Health, Jefferson Healthcare, Discovery Behavioral Healthcare and East Jefferson Fire and Rescue, and has been expanded to include Port Townsend City Police Chief, County Sheriff, Jail Superintendent, Therapeutic Courts, OWL 360, Quilcene Fire Department, OlyCAP, Dove House's Recovery Cafe, and Believe In Recovery, along with an ad hoc committee of several community resource players.

 Roles